 There is no charge for the credit counseling, budget analysis or action plan development that occur before you decide to join a DMP.
 All of that information gathering and goal identification must be done prior to determining if DMP is the right choice for you.

 If you decide that it is the right path, there are three factors that affect the cost of a DMP.

-- The driving factor over all other is affordability for the client
+- The driving factor over all others is affordability for the client.

 When your DMP is created as part of a thorough budget analysis and action plan development, the very last item that is worked into the plan after all of your living expenses, household debts, and creditors included in the plan are accounted for is the monthly fee for management of the plan.

 This monthly fee and all the other details of the DMP are part of the full disclosure that you will receive as part of the paperwork you will be asked to review before you decide to enter into DMP.

 The good news is that we offer free credit counseling.
 There is no fee for help with budgeting and action plan development.
 If a debt management plan is needed, a monthly fee based on your budget will be recommended that will allow affordable debt help.

 Although technically possible, it’s like asking if you could build your own bridge across a large river.
 Given the time, knowledge, and resources, you very well could negotiate your own debt management plan.
 But, if you want to save time, frustration, and money, it’s best to let seasoned professionals do the work for you.
 Remember, a successful credit counseling service such as Credit Advisors Foundation has years of experience and contacts in the field, working with creditors on a first name basis.
 Some creditors actually finance a portion of the administrative costs of a debt management plan and provide the best concessions through such a program, so in many ways it does not make financial sense to negotiate it for yourself.

 You’ve already taken the first step by starting your research.

 To see what Credit Advisors can do for you, visit CreditAdvisors.org or call 1-800-942-9027.